Explore Colorado’s stunning landscapes with self-guided audio tours of Rocky Mountain National Park and Garden of the Gods.

 - Hollowell Park - A relaxing destination with numerous picnic tables and excellent views of Mill Creek Basin below Longs Peak.

-- Sprague Lake - Continuing on, you’ll arrive at Sprague Lake, one of the best spots in the entire park to catch the sunrise.
-If you can get here early enough, it’s highly recommended!
+- Sprague Lake - Continuing on, you’ll arrive at Sprague Lake, one of the best spots in the entire park to witness the sunrise.
+If you can arrive early, it’s highly recommended!

 - Bear Lake Trailhead - After that is the Bierstadt Lake Trailhead.
-This lake is as beautiful as Sprague Lake and tends to have fewer visitors, so be sure to stop by if you want to enjoy a bit of wilderness solitude.
+This lake is as beautiful as Sprague Lake and tends to have fewer visitors, so be sure to stop by if you want to enjoy some wilderness solitude.

-- Glacier Gorge Junction Trailhead - The next trail, at Glacier Gorge Junction, offers a great trek through the park’s famous quaking aspens.
+- Glacier Gorge Junction Trailhead - The next trail, at Glacier Gorge Junction, offers a fantastic trek through the park’s famous quaking aspens.
 These iconic aspens are among the hardiest trees around!

 - Bear Lake Trailhead - Finally, you’ll arrive at Bear Lake.
-This immense lake is a phenomenal spot to end your journey, capture a few final photos, and bask in the pristine beauty of the Rocky Mountains.
+This expansive lake is a phenomenal spot to conclude your journey, capture a few final photos, and bask in the pristine beauty of the Rocky Mountains.

 - Garden of the Gods - The Central Gardens is an easy, two-mile trail through the heart of the Garden of the Gods.
 It’s an excellent introduction to this fantastic place, offering a chance to see some of the most famous formations in the park.
 Note: This 6.5-mile-long tour covers the essentials of Garden of the Gods in 1-2 hours.

-- Kissing Camels Golf Course - The first thing to know is that the two camels aren’t actually two different rocks.
+- Kissing Camels Golf Course - The first thing to know is that the two camels aren’t actually two separate rocks.
 At one time, they looked no different than the rest of this rock face.
-But there was a small crack within one layer of the sandstone.
-A crack so small it was practically invisible.
+However, there was a small crack within one layer of the sandstone, so small it was practically invisible.

-- Garden of the Gods - Garden of the Gods is a popular tourist attraction in Colorado Springs, Colorado, known for its stunning red rock formations that resemble ancient castles and spires.
+- Garden of the Gods - Garden of the Gods is a popular tourist attraction in Colorado Springs, Colorado, renowned for its stunning red rock formations resembling ancient castles and spires.
 The park offers a variety of hiking trails, including the popular Balanced Rock Trail, and is a great place for rock climbing, photography, and simply enjoying the natural beauty of the area.

 - Giant Footprints - The Giant Footprints looks like another rock formation, but something’s a little off-kilter.
 Literally!
 Ordinarily, the strata of rock are horizontal, like a lasagna.
 But here, they’re diagonal, pointing at a 45-degree angle.
 It’s like a giant stepped on a loose floorboard.